patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Resources/vercel-guide.md

 1. Finally, click the "Source Control" icon in the left bar (it should have a blue dot next to it) and type **"initial commit"** for the message in the "Message" box.
 Once this is done, click the checkmark above the message box to commit your changes.

+   :::caution
-   **NOTE:** If, at this point, you receive the error: "Git: Failed to execute git", try executing the following commands in the integrated terminal:
+   If, at this point, you receive the error: "Git: Failed to execute git", try executing the following commands in the integrated terminal:

    ```
    git config --global user.email "you@example.com"